fsdigitalllc/pancakes-builder/layouts/partials/pancakesBuilder/readme.md

 - staging - localHost, Forestry preview.
 - production - netlify

-* generatorType - get the mode that the generator is in (css, html, etc)
+* generatorType (get the mode that the generator is in (css, html, etc))
+- Set var: {{ $.Scratch.Set "generatorType" "name" }}
+- Get var: {{ $scratch generatorType }}

+* gen_pagehtml
-- gen_pagehtml - output sections, rows, cols, elements based on page front matter.
+- output sections, rows, cols, elements based on page front matter.
 This is the generated page html. **active in production**.

+* gen_criticalcss
-- gen_criticalcss - output CSS defined as critical (usually if the current section loop has an index of < 2). **active in production**.
+- output CSS defined as critical (usually if the current section loop has an index of < 2). **active in production**.
+* gen_menu_buttons
-- gen_menu_buttons - generate the buttons for the draggable items in the editor drawer. **Not active in production.**.
+- generate the buttons for the draggable items in the editor drawer. **Not active in production.**.

+* gen_menu_content
-- gen_menu_content - generate all the supported HTML that can be inserted using the builder.
+- generate all the supported HTML that can be inserted using the builder.
 This is based on front matter from a data file. **Not active in production**.

+* gen_noncriticalcss
-- gen_noncriticalcss - generate site-wide styles based on the theme stylesheet and user-defined styles that are in the section loop $index > 2. **active in production**.
+- generate site-wide styles based on the theme stylesheet and user-defined styles that are in the section loop $index > 2. **active in production**.

+### HTML gen

+* the pb- prefix is used for values in the div.
+These correspond with front matter fields.
+We have id="" and pb-id="" because the user might set the id="" using javascript.
+In this case, we would not want to add this to the front matter field `id`. in the `pb_fields` partial file, we can set some default values, such as class.
+This is inserted into the page using the drag-and-drop editor.
+We can then parse the pb-class selector to identify the default classes.
+These classes will not be overridden by the user defined editor values.

 ### Constructors